Dash-Industry-Forum/Guidelines-Security/40-LicenseRequestModel.inc.md

 * DASH clients can execute DRM workflows without [=solution-specific logic and configuration=].
 * Custom code specific to a license server implementation is limited to backend business logic.

-These benefits increase in value with the size of the solution, as they reduce the development cost required to offer playback of encrypted content on a wide range of DRM-capable client platforms using different [=DRM systems=], with [=licenses=] potentially served by different license server implementations.

 ## Proof of authorization ## {#CPS-lr-model-authz}

 An <dfn>authorization token</dfn> is a [[!jwt|JSON Web Token]] used to prove to a license server that the caller has the right to use one or more [=content keys=] under certain conditions.
 Attaching this proof of authorization to a license request is optional, allowing for architectures where a "license proxy" performs authorization checks in a manner transparent to the DASH client.

-The basic structural requirements for [=authorization tokens=] are defined by [[!jwt]] and [[!jws]].
+The basic structural requirements for [=authorization tokens=] are defined in [[!jwt]] and [[!jws]].
 This document adds some additional constraints to ensure interoperability.
 Beyond that, the license server implementation is what defines the contents of the [=authorization token=] (the set of claims it contains), as the data needs to express implementation-specific license server business logic parameters that cannot be generalized.

 Note: An [=authorization token=] is divided into a header and body.
 The distinction between the two is effectively irrelevant and merely an artifact of the [[!jwt|JWT specification]].
 License servers may use existing fields and define new fields in both the header and the body.

-Implementations SHALL process claims listed in [[!jwt]] 4.1 "Registered Claim Names" when they are present (e.g. `exp` "Expiration Time" and `nbf` "Not Before").
-The `typ` header parameter ([[!jwt]] 5.1) SHOULD NOT be present.
+Implementations SHALL process claims listed in [[!jwt]] section 4.1 "Registered Claim Names" when they are present (e.g. `exp` "Expiration Time" and `nbf` "Not Before").
+The `typ` header parameter ([[!jwt]] section 5.1) SHOULD NOT be present.
 The `alg` header parameter defined in [[!jws]] SHALL be present.

 <div class="example">
 JWT headers, specifying digital signature algorithm and expiration time (general purpose fields):